tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * **Answer**: This would be a perfect use case for our `||` (or) operator.

-Show the class how to modify the code to use the `||` operator to always default to buying regardless of the previous price.
+Show the class how to modify the code to use the `||` operator to always default to buying, regardless of the previous price.

-* First, we add a new `bool` parameter called `buy_anyway` -- when we set this to `true`, we can override the price check in the `if` statement by saying `|| buy_anyway`.
+* First, we add a new `bool` parameter called `buy_anyway`—when we set this to `true`, we can override the price check in the `if` statement by saying `|| buy_anyway`.
 In plain English, this `if` statement now says, "if the current_price is less than the previous_price, or buy_anyway is set to true, then continue."

 * In Python, most logical operators are defined keywords in plain English like `and`, `or`, `not`.
 However, in Solidity (and many other languages), we have symbols like `&&`, `||`, `!`, respectively.